 SaaS security posture management offers automated continuous monitoring of different SaaS applications.
-It helps minimize risky configurations, prevents configuration drifts, and ensures IT teams manage data compliances.
+Regular vulnerability assessments help minimize risky configurations, prevent configuration drifts, and ensure IT teams manage data compliances.
 Further, it is possible to integrate SaaS security posture management with CASBs.

 Cloud access security broker (CASB)